smiley/steamapi/README.md

 [<SteamUser "Ryan" (9876543210987654321)>, <SteamUser "Tyler" (1234876598762345)>, ...]
 ```

-Or maybe even like this!
+Or maybe even like this:
 ```python
 ...
 >>> me.recently_played